chenandrewy/mostly-true/README.md

 # mostly-true-short
 Code to accompany "Most claimed statistical findings in cross-sectional return predictability are likely true" (Journal of Finance: Insights and Perspectives).
+Working paper version: https://arxiv.org/abs/2206.15365.

-This code is a shorter and cleaner version of the `mostly-true` repo, which had results for the longer previous drafts of the paper.
-For simulation evidence that the FDR estimates work, see the `mostly-true` repo.
+This code is a shorter and cleaner version of the [mostly-true](https://github.com/chenandrewy/mostly-true) repo, which had results for the longer, [previous drafts](https://arxiv.org/abs/2206.15365v6) of the paper.
+For simulation evidence that the FDR estimates work in cross-sectional asset pricing, see the [mostly-true](https://github.com/chenandrewy/mostly-true) repo.

-# Exhibits in the paper
+## Excel Table
-- Table 1: Easy Bounds on the FDR
+- `ez-table.xlsx`: used to create Table 1: Easy Bounds on the FDR
-  - `ez-combined.tex`
-  - Created from `ez-table.xlsx` w/ excel2latex plugin (manually)
-- Figure 1: Conservative Extrapolation from Published t-stats
-  - Created by `02-easy-bounds.r`
-  - Output name: `hlz-intuition.pdf`
-- Figure 2: A Visual Bound on the FDR
-  - Created by `03-visual-bounds.r`
-  - `dm-viz-storey-err.pdf`
-  - `dm-viz-ez-err.pdf`
-- Table 2: FDR Estimates Controlling for Value Weighting and Factor Adjustments
-  - Created by `04-factor-adjustments-yz.r`
-  - Output name: `yz-fdr.tex`
-- Figure 3: Two Interpretations of Harvey, Liu, and Zhu's (2016) SMM Estimates
-  - Created by: `05-hlz-simpler.r`
-  - Output names: `hlz-simp-standard.pdf` and `hlz-simp-post-truth.pdf`
+  - The bounds are easy, after all.
+No need for real code.
+  - The tex input is created manually using excel2latex plugin.

 ## R Scripts

 ### Main Workflow
-- **main.r**: Coordinates the full analysis workflow by sourcing project scripts in sequence
+- **main.r**: Runs all scripts in order.
 - **config-and-functions.r**: Provides project configuration utilities and shared helper functions

 ### Data Preparation